BambiHaber/JustADay/README.md

 ### Running

-Just add the js with a script tag and..
+Just add the js with a script tag, and the compiled _style.css file.

 ```
 let birthdayPicker = new JustADay({el: document.querySelector('input.birthDate')})
 ```

-I wouldnt suggest using this, as this is super core basic and serves a project i'm working on :).